-Recent laboratory studies carried out by the Company in partnership with California State University at Bakersfield (CSU Bakersfield) have indicated the effectiveness of EWS:AOx, as measured by Reactive Oxygen Species (ROS) generation.
+Early laboratory studies carried out by the Company in partnership with California State University at Bakersfield (CSU Bakersfield) indicated the effectiveness of EWS:AOx, as measured by Reactive Oxygen Species (ROS) generation.

 The AOx reactor takes water that is largely clear of suspended solids and oils.
-In the earlier stages, this water has begun to acquire disinfecting and decontaminating oxidants: Reactive Oxygen Species or ROS.
+In the EWS stage, this water has begun to acquire disinfecting and decontaminating oxidants, known as Reactive Oxygen Species or ROS.